Community-level Management Planning

 We worked with the Ka‘ūpūlehu Marine Life Advisory Committee (KMLAC) and The Nature Conservancy (TNC) to support development of a fishery management plan for Ka‘ūpūlehu Marine Reserve.
 Determined to restore fishery resources and ensure long-term sustainability, KMLAC engaged in a process of identifying suitable fishery management measures for their multi-species reef fishery.

-• Contributing to the design of an engagement process using TNC’s FishPath approach.
+• Contributing to the design of an engagement process using TNC’s FishPath process.

 • Providing scientific communication materials for multiple community-led workshops.